rhjohnstone/PyHillFit-old/README.md

 # PyHillFit
-Re-write PyHillFit in a better (OO, maybe) way
+Re-write PyHillFit in a better (OO, maybe) way.